 A further issue that has brought the House of Commons into disrespect is paid inside lobbying, something which would be wholly unacceptable in any normal job.
 MPs, as individuals are, doubtless, ethically neither better or worse than anyone else and, since the expenses scandal, the main issue is not a failure to enforce the system of regulation.
 The real problem is that the rules that MPs have agreed for themselves are so lax as to permit behaviour which is not in the public interest and which the public reasonably consider to be outrageous.

 The public find it hard to see how Members who earn tens or hundreds of thousands of pounds a year acting as lobbyists or as hired guns for newspaper magnates can at the same time be working whole-heartedly in the interests of their constituents.
-The British Government regularly condemns corruption and poor standards of governance in other parts of the World, it should balance this by ensuring that its own parliamentarians observe conflict of interest standards at least as high as those which are taken for granted by the employees of all the public authorities and properly run listed companies.
+The British Government regularly condemns corruption and poor standards of governance in other parts of the World.
+It should balance this by ensuring that its own parliamentarians observe conflict of interest standards at least as high as those which are taken for granted by the employees of all the public authorities and properly run listed companies.

 - it be made a criminal offence for MPs to accept payment to represent outside interests;

-- enforceable rules be introduced to prevent recent ex-MPs from seeking to influence ministers or civil servants on behalf of clients during an appropriate quarantine period;
+- enforceable rules should be introduced to prevent recent ex-MPs from seeking to influence ministers or civil servants on behalf of clients during an appropriate quarantine period;

 - the maximum parliamentary term should be reduced from five to four years;